aga2cr5/cctv/README.md

 # CCTV

 A simple webcam cctv for monitoring spaces.
-This application has a web interface to check on the video stream.
 In case movement is detected, the program saves the recording into a file.

 To install this application run: